Biobank

 Contact us

-If you would like more information about the Yellow Card Biobank, please email us and one of our team will be in touch as soon as possible: yellowcardbiobank@mhra.gov.uk
+If you would like more information about the Yellow Card Biobank, please email us and one of our team will be in touch: yellowcardbiobank@mhra.gov.uk

 Dr Alison Cave, MHRA Chief Safety Officer, said: